Hacker6163/MinecraftLauncher/README.md

 - added images next to the fields
 - fixed a error in the code that instead of the name being put correctly in its place in the database, it replaced the place of the email, making the verification if a name exists to be concentrated in the email and not in the name
-# Version Minecraft Luancher 3.0Beta.1
-changes:
-- added Desing in the main menu
-- now when you log in your username, the username appears on the screen and in the title of the main menu
-- added background
-- the error that the setup is version 1.0 was fixed

-# Downloads:

-- Setup File: [Click Here](https://bit.ly/3ILoF57 "Click Here") (For Windows)
-- Jar File: [Zip](https://bit.ly/3s20yZ8 "Zip") | [Tar.gz](https://bit.ly/3AFNsER "Tar.gz") (for others System Operatives)

 # Version Minecraft Launcher 2.1
 changes: